ForestAdmin/agent-nodejs/docs/agent-customization/examples/upload-file-to-s3.md

 ## Add a method to decode the date uri given by the client

-Our data uri is not conventional because we have added the file name.
+Our data uri are not conventional because we have added the file name.

 ```javascript
 function parseDataUri(dataUri) {